Pasodoble: Display pasodoble

 The leader of this dance plays the part of the matador.
 The follower generally plays the part of the matador's cape, but can also represent the shadow of the matador, as well as the flamenco dancer in some figures.
 The follower never represents the bull, although this is a common misconception.

-This form of pasodoble is a lively style of dance to the duple meter march-like music, and is often performed in the context of theater.
+This form of pasodoble is a lively style of dance set to the duple meter march-like music, and is often performed in the context of theater.
 This form of pasodoble was mistakenly taken as the original form by English and French musicologists visiting Spain in the 20th century.

 Tunas

-Tunas is the name given to a brotherhood of students that play popular music together on the street to get some extra coins, or under the window of the beloved of one of them, to try and help the lovestruck member to get a date with her.
+Tunas is the name given to a brotherhood of students that play popular music together on the street to get some extra coins, or under the window of the beloved of one of them, to try to help the lovestruck member to get a date with her.
 Tunas have become one of the main forces keeping Spanish pasodoble alive.
-Tunas tend to adapt or repeat simple pieces that are already composed, but they sometimes compose their own, satirical pieces.
+Tunas tend to adapt or repeat simple pieces that are already composed, but they sometimes compose their own satirical pieces.